jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 <!--
-title: 05 - Using a `package.json`
+title: 05 - Working with package.json files
 featured: true
 -->

-# How to Use a package.json File
+# Working with package.json files

 The best way to manage locally installed npm packages is to create a `package.json` file.